Thomas H. Carter

-Thomas Henry Carter (October 30, 1854 – September 17, 1911) was an American politician, who served as territorial delegate, a United States representative, and a U.S. Senator from Montana.
+Thomas Henry Carter (October 30, 1854 – September 17, 1911) was an American politician, who served as territorial delegate, a United States representative, and a U.S. senator from Montana.
 Carter was born in Junior Furnace, Ohio, on October 30, 1854.
-Born to an Irish immigrant family, he spent most of his childhood in on small farms in the Midwest.
+Born to an Irish immigrant family, he spent most of his childhood on small farms in the Midwest.
 In 1882, he moved to Helena, Montana to begin his law career there.
-He entered then politics, and was elected Montana's territorial delegate in 1888.
-Following Montana's admission into the union as a state, Carter represented the state in U.S. House of Representatives.
+He then entered politics and was elected Montana's territorial delegate in 1888.
+Following Montana's admission into the union as a state, Carter represented the state in the U.S. House of Representatives.
 He ran for re-election in 1890, but was narrowly defeated by Democrat William W. Dixon in the general election.

 Following his failed re-election bid, President Benjamin Harrison appointed Carter as the Commissioner of the General Land Office in 1891.
 He served as commissioner until 1892, when he was elected chairman of the Republican National Committee, the first Catholic to do so.

 Early life and career

 Childhood and youth

 Carter was born to Irish immigrant parents on October 30, 1854, in a small village known as Junior Furnace, near Portsmouth, Scioto County, Ohio.
 His parents, Edward and Margaret (Byrnes) Carter, came to the United States in 1849 or 1850 following the Great Famine.
 They were married in Wheeling, West Virginia, shortly after their arrival in the U.S., Edward converting to Catholicism from the Anglican Church due to Margaret's influence.
 The Carters settled in Junior Furnace, Ohio by 1852 when their first son, Richard, was born.
 Shortly after Thomas' birth in 1854 the family moved to a farm a few miles from Junior Furnace.

-Following the end of the Civil War in 1865, the Carters used their savings and moved to Pana, Illinois, where young Tommy Carter attended the common schools and worked on his parents' farm.
+Following the end of the Civil War in 1865, the Carters used their savings and moved to Pana, Illinois, where young Tommy Carter attended common schools and worked on his parents' farm.
 Edward Carter instilled in his children a love for reading and with it a love of learning.
 Early in his adult life, following his family's loss of their farm due to a lightning-caused fire burning their barn and killing their farm animals, Thomas Carter engaged in railroad work and school teaching.